Osoroobare/Osoroobare/README.md

-Hello 👋 My name is Isubire Nelvine Kavaya
+Hello 👋 My name is Brian Obare Osoro
 ======================================

 I am currently enrolled in a Software Engineering Program at Alx Africa and I have specialized in Fronted Development.

-* 🌍  I'm based in Kitale, Eldoret and Narok, Kenya
+* 🌍  I'm based in Kisii and Narok, Kenya
-* ✉️  You can contact me at [mwikalinelvine@gmail.com](mailto:mwikalinelvine@gmail.com)
+* ✉️  You can contact me at [brianosoro40@gmail.com](mailto:brianosoro40@gmail.com)
 * 🤝  I'm open to collaborations on projects that will refine my skillsets as well as internships to further my experience.

 ---